 The legal system favors employees in non-compete litigation.
 The courts interpret the employee's right to make a living as more important than enforcing the terms of a non-compete agreement with an employer.

 In some states such as California, the courts will not enforce a non-compete agreement.
-Other states limit the use of a non-compete agreement, so check the laws in your state or country before creating a non-compete agreement, if you want it to be enforceable.
+Other states limit the use of a non-compete agreement, so check the laws in your state or country before creating a non-compete agreement, if you want it to be legally enforceable.

 Generally speaking, a non-compete agreement that is not too restrictive in terms of length of time covered and the amount of territory covered is more enforceable.
 As an example, the six months to two years recommended earlier is rarely seen as too restrictive.

 A non-compete agreement that covers integral components of the actual job description and responsibilities is more enforceable.
 A non-compete agreement that is tied directly to the possession of confidential and proprietary information, which if revealed, could seriously damage the former employer's business interests, is also more enforceable.